 The St. Joseph Bay State Buffer Preserve provides an essential buffer for St. Joseph Bay that helps protect the Bay’s water quality, natural productivity and critical habitats.

-The St. Joseph Bay State Buffer Preserve includes:
+St. Joseph Bay Research

 The St. Joseph Bay Buffer project was placed on the State of Florida’s Conservation and Recreation Lands (CARL) acquisition list in 1990.
 The first parcel was acquired by the State in 1995.